terhuang/Wall-B-cohort02/README.md

 ## Functional Requirements

-1. A guest may create a wall with a name description
+1. A guest may create a wall with a name, description, and author - DONE
-2. A guest may see a list of all walls by name
+2. A guest may see a list of all walls by name - DONE
 3. A guest may click on a walls to see its description
 4. A guest may add a message to a wall
 5. A guest may see all the messages on a wall